The Linera banner

 On Linera, applications are meant to be multi-chain: They are instantiated on every chain where they are used.
 An application has the same application ID and bytecode everywhere, but a separate state on every chain.
 To coordinate, the instances can send cross-chain messages to each other.
 A message sent by an application is always handled by the same application on the target chain: The handling code is guaranteed to be the same as the sending code, but the state may be different.

-During block execution in the sending chain, messages are returned via ExecutionResults.
-The returned message is then placed in the target chain inbox for processing.
+After block execution in the sending chain, sent messages are placed in the target chains' inboxes for processing.
 There is no guarantee that it will be handled: For this to happen, an owner of the target chain needs to include it in the incoming_messages in one of their blocks.
 When that happens, the contract's execute_message method gets called on their chain.

 Example: Fungible Token